VACULOGIC QS-7 ONLINE

 Re-start the program now and we will develop a profile and run it.

 Click on the “Assemble Profile” tab.
+This is where you build or modify profiles.
 The screen shows a table that will become the outline for your profile.
 The headings are:

 Click on the “ADD EVENT” button at the lower left.
 A window opens, showing Event number 1, plus three spaces for the time/pressure factors above.